Database Connector Configuration for DSR Discovery Pipelines

-Connection strings must never reside in plaintext repositories or hardcoded configuration files.
-Standardize credential injection through environment-bound secrets managers, leveraging Python’s native type enforcement to prevent runtime coercion failures.
+Connection strings must never reside in plaintext repositories or hardcoded configuration files — that requirement follows directly from the NIST SP 800-57 Part 1 key-management principle that secret material be isolated from the code that consumes it.
+Standardize credential injection through an environment-bound secrets manager, and lean on Python’s type system to prevent runtime coercion failures that would otherwise surface mid-extraction.

 Typed configuration objects eliminate ambiguity during pool instantiation.
 Using dataclasses, we enforce strict attribute typing and default fallbacks for non-sensitive parameters.
-Note that os.getenv() is called at class definition time, so the environment must be populated before the module is imported.
+Note that os.getenv() is evaluated at class-definition time here, so the process environment must be populated before the module is imported — inject secrets in the entrypoint, not lazily.

 import os